Mediagone/doctrine-specifications/README.md

 ## <a name="intro"></a>Introduction

-The classic _Repository pattern_ (a single class per entity with several methods, one per query) quickly shows its limitations as it grows toward a messy god-class.
+The classic _Repository pattern_ (a single class per entity with several methods, one per query) quickly shows its limitations as it grows toward a big messy class.

 Using _[Query Functions](https://ocramius.github.io/doctrine-best-practices/#/90)_ partially solves the problem by splitting up queries into separate classes, but you might still get a lot of code duplication.
-Things get worse if query criteria can be combined arbitrarily, which may result in the creation of an exponential number of classes. \
+Things get worse if query criteria can be combined arbitrarily, which may result in the creation of an exponential number of classes.

 The _[Specifications pattern](https://en.wikipedia.org/wiki/Specification_pattern)_ comes to the rescue helping you to split them into explicit and reusable filters, improving useability and testability of your database queries.
 This package is a customized flavor of this pattern (for purists), inspired by Benjamin Eberlei's [article](https://beberlei.de/2013/03/04/doctrine_repositories.html).
-It revolves around a simple concept: _specifications_.
+It revolves around a simple concept: _specifications_. \

-Each specification defines a set of criteria that will be automatically applied to Doctrine's QueryBuilder and Query objects, with the help of two methods:
+Each _specification_ defines a set of criteria that will be automatically applied to Doctrine's QueryBuilder and Query objects, with the help of two methods:
 ```php
 abstract class Specification
 {